WHITE FIELDS

 We’ll cross the threshold to Bukhara in the late afternoon and enjoy a sunset saunter around the meanders of the old city crowned by a well-deserved Persian dinner.

-The following morning we’ll kick off with a full-day sightseeing walk all around Bukhara and its many wonders: spectacular ancient mosques, mausoleums, Jewish cemeteries, antique necropolis, dusty backstreets, crumbling houses, and – needless to say – Soviet art and architecture.
+The following day, we’ll take a long sightseeing stroll all around Bukhara and its many wonders: spectacular ancient mosques, mausoleums, Jewish cemeteries, antique necropolis, dusty backstreets, crumbling houses, and—needless to say—Soviet art and architecture.

 Overnights in Bukhara.